 You’ve likely heard of Candida or yeast infections.
 You may have even experienced one.
-In fact, this is a very common scenario that many Americans face every day.
+But exactly what is this yeast?

 As long as it remains in balance, Candida is not a problem.
 But Candida is opportunistic, which means that their presence doesn’t cause disease under normal circumstances.

 The trouble arises when our bodies get out of balance, possibly with a compromised immune system, giving the Candida a chance to go hog wild and grow out of control.

 Problems occur when the something about the body changes or gets out of whack, creating an opportunity for the yeast to thrive and reproduce unchecked.
 Such changes may be an illness or weakened immunity, changes in pH due to medication or pregnancy, or other conditions in which the yeast cells flourish.

 One of the things that keeps yeast growth under control under normal circumstances is the presence of beneficial bacteria in the gut and vagina.
 That’s why women frequently experience yeast infections after a round of antibiotics.
 The antibiotics tend to kill all bacteria, both bad and good, leaving the yeast unrestrained.

 Yeast grows in warm moist conditions.
 The most common places in and on the human body where Candida infections occur fit the description of the yeast’s ideal growth environment.
 Common names for fungal infections caused by yeast include:

 Whether kept warm and moist due to damp or tight-fitting clothing, socks and shoes, wet or dirty diapers, or just because it’s a warm, moist area of the body, Candida will take full advantage of these opportunities to flourish and can quickly get out of control.